wesleyZero/wesleyZero/README.md

 ## <div align="center">👽 Hello there 🖖
 I'm Wesley.
-I'm a python developer.
+I'm an aspiring python developer.
 Currently exploring in the direction of AR, VR, AI, and Computer Vision.
 I love grabbing a cup of yerba matte loose leave tea and learning something new every day. 🍵</div>

 <div align="center">